pro-dev-ph/bootstrap-simple-admin-template/README.md

 - Settings page and more to come…

-Bootstrap Simple Admin Template is a simple admin panel and dashboard template based on HTML5, designed for backend application, web & mobile application, SaaS application, website backend, and e-commerce admin portal.
-With 5+ years working on Web applications we are confident to give you the best admin template for your web application with optimized UI/UX on mobile and on the search engine.
+Bootstrap Simple Admin Template is a comprehensive HTML5-based admin panel and dashboard template, designed for backend applications, web and mobile apps, SaaS platforms, website management, and e-commerce admin portals.
+With over 5 years of experience in web application development, we confidently deliver a top-tier admin template, featuring an optimized UI/UX for mobile and enhanced SEO performance.

 ## License